trefx/trefx.github.io/pages/federated-analytics.md

 ---
-title: What is federated analytics?
+title: What is federated analytics and what might it mean for me and my health data?
 ---

-# What is federated analytics and what it might mean for me and my health data?

 1. [What is a Trusted Research Environment (TRE)?](#tre)
 2. [What are the Five Safes?](#fivesafes)